30 Dec 2019

 Coding Mathematics

 My name is Leigh, and I’m a Quantitative Analyst at Bank of America Merrill Lynch.
-A Quantitative Analyst (or a “Quant” for short) is a role with a skillset that sits in the intersection between mathematics, programming and finance.
+A Quantitative Analyst has a skillset that sits between mathematics, programming and finance.

-It brings knowledge from these disciplines together to develop and implement mathematical models which help in solving and understanding specific problems within the financial industry.
-This may range from how different financial markets evolve and interact, to calculating fair prices for a variety of complex financial products.
-It is a very varied role, and in a normal day, I could be reading mathematical papers, programming a new algorithm or looking at data to spot patterns in the market.
+It brings knowledge from these disciplines together to develop and implement mathematical models.
+These models solve and understand specific problems within the financial industry.
+This may range from the evolution of financial markets to calculating fair prices for financial products.
+It is a very varied role!
+On a normal day, I could be reading mathematical papers, programming a new algorithm or looking at data.

 What Is A Quantitative Analyst? - mathematical gif | Stemettes Zine